 It was especially fun to learn how to properly cut the lemongrass, neither of us had done it before but soon became pros with the machete.

-Preparations for the Thai Cooking Class
+Preparations for the Thai cooking class

 First things first, preparation.
 Everything we bought at the market, we had to prepare, even the chicken that still had its head and claws on, eeek…

 Ann was very kind to wash it for us.
-First, she massaged it with salt and then rinsed with cold water.
+First, she massaged it with salt and then rinsed it with cold water.

-I was doing a less labour intensive job during our intense Thai cooking class, such as washing and peeling prawns and chopping vegetables.
-But Charlie was employed as a butcher and learned how to properly chop up a whole chicken, look at that massive knife!
+I was doing a less labour-intensive job during our intense Thai cooking class, such as washing and peeling prawns and chopping vegetables.
+But Charlie was employed as a butcher and learned how to properly chop up a whole chicken, Look at that massive knife!
 I think he rather enjoyed it.